mgustavocoder/delete-old-objects-aws-s3/README.md

 # Description
-Delete objects that is older than an specified date from the AWS S3.
+Delete AWS S3 objects that were created more than N days ago.

 ## How to run it.